Stage 3: Risk Assessment

-For a technology to enter the 2-Stroke stage of the Commercialization Engine, a completed Invention Disclosure Form (IDF) must be submitted to the IDEA Center.
-Once received, the technology undergoes two primary processes in the 2-Stroke:
+For a disclosure to enter the Risk Assessment stage of the Commercialization Engine, a completed Invention Disclosure Form (IDF) from faculty or staff or a disclosure form from students, alumni, and the South Bend-Elkhart community must be submitted to the IDEA Center.

 Once received, the disclosure goes through a diagnostic and risk assessment process.
 In this, the technology opportunity is analyzed along nine different elements: customer validation, competitors, technology feasibility, technology stage, IP/ protectability, time-to-market, market size, complexity, and regulation.
 What emerges is an initial product strategy that is then implemented by a team of qualified external experts and IDEA Center employees called the Risk Assessment group.
 Their goal is to identify the risks associated with each disclosure and create a plan of action to mitigate these risks in the second stage of the Commercialization Engine: Derisking.
 In addition, the Risk Assessment team develops a non-confidential summary report that places the invention in the context of the current market situation, the complications being addressed, and the solution the technology provides.

 Once a disclosure’s risk assessment strategy has been completed, all that is described above is documented in a report and given to the inventor.
 It then passes into the Derisking stage.